axolotlsAxolotl Water Change Schedule: How Often, How Much, Step-by-Step Procedure, Emergency Triggers,...

 Changing too much water at once in a stable tank

-Replacing more than 50 percent of the water in a single change disrupts the chemical equilibrium of the tank. pH can swing, mineral concentrations can shift, and the bacterial colony can be affected.
+Replacing more than 50 percent of the water in a single change disrupts the chemical equilibrium of the tank. pH can swing, mineral concentrations can shift, and the free-floating portion of the bacterial colony can be affected.
 Stick to 20 to 30 percent for routine changes.
 If a situation demands a larger change (nitrate emergency, contamination), cap individual changes at 50 percent and repeat daily until the problem resolves rather than doing a single massive change.

 Cleaning the filter and changing water on the same day

 A schedule is a starting framework, not a rule that overrides what the water tests tell you.
 If your weekly test before the scheduled change shows nitrate at 10 ppm, the change is still beneficial but less urgent.
-If midweek testing shows nitrate at 30 ppm, waiting until the end of the week because "it is not change day yet" allows the axolotl to sit in suboptimal water for days.
+If midweek testing shows nitrate at 30 ppm, waiting until the end of the week because it is not change day yet allows the axolotl to sit in suboptimal water for days.
 Test-driven adjustments produce better outcomes than rigid schedules.

 Frequently asked questions